clarkgrangerc/DM-SL/Assignment3/gb_prediction.md

 in automotive, computer and travelling twitter posts.
 This market segment seems like they are probably older, given their posts about news and politics.
-In the plot below, you see that many of the members with high news and politics shares are in clusters 3 and 4.
+In the plot below, you see that many of the members with high news and politics shares are in clusters 3 and 4.In the plot below you can see cluster 3 & 4 in light green and pale yellow.

 <img src="gb_prediction_files/figure-markdown_github/unnamed-chunk-31-1.png" style="display: block; margin: auto;" />